 34 Baby Girl, 133 S.Ct. at 2574 (Sotomayor, J., dissenting) ("The majority does not and cannot reasonably dispute that ICWA grants biological fathers, as 'parent[s],' the right to be present at a termination of parental rights proceeding and to have their views and claims heard there.
 But the majority gives with one had and takes away with the other.
-Having assumed a uniform federal definition of 'parent' that confers certain procedural rights, the majority then illogically concludes that ICWA's substantive protections are available only to a subset of 'parent[s]...'").
+Having assumed a uniform federal definition of 'parent' that confers certain procedural rights, the majority then illogically concludes that ICWA's substantive protections are available only to a subset of 'parent[s]....'").

+$^{^{35}}$ Id. at 2564-65.

-$^{^{37}}$ Holyfield, 490 U.S. at 43-44.
+37 Holyfield, 490 U.S. at 43-44.

-completely remove the state courts from having jurisdiction in certain situations regarding child custody.
-The Court firmly establishes that
+completely remove the state courts from having jurisdiction in certain situations regarding child custody.38 The Court firmly establishes that

 . . . [the] domicile of minors, who generally are legally incapable of forming the requisite intent to establish a domicile, is determined by that of their parents, which has traditionally meant the domicile of the mother in the case of illegitimate children. . . .
-This result is not altered by the fact that they were "voluntarily surrendered" for adoption.
-39
+This result is not altered by the fact that they were "voluntarily surrendered" for adoption.39

 Holyfield makes clear that the feelings of the Court as to their preference for where the child should live should not matter; what drives the case is "who should make the custody determination concerning these children. . . .
-The law places that decision in the hands of the Choctaw tribal court."
-40
+The law places that decision in the hands of the Choctaw tribal court."40

-For the Court in Holyfield, domicile means the domicile of the birth parents, regardless of whether or not the child or children in question had ever set foot on tribal soil.
-In Holyfield, the mother's domicile was, for all relevant times, the Choctaw Reservation, and by that reasoning, "it is clear that at their birth the twin babies were also domiciled on the reservation, even though they themselves had never been there."
-Moreover, the issue of voluntary termination of
+For the Court in Holyfield, domicile means the domicile of the birth parents, regardless of whether or not the child or children in question had ever set foot on tribal soil.41 In Holyfield, the mother's domicile was, for all relevant times, the Choctaw Reservation, and by that reasoning, "it is clear that at their birth the twin babies were also domiciled on the reservation, even though they themselves had never been there."42 Moreover, the issue of voluntary termination of parental rights does not affect the domicile issue for the Court.
+The Court reads the ICWA for this section as though voluntary surrender of the child "was not meant to be defeated by the actions of the individual members of the tribe, for Congress was concerned not solely about the interests of Indian children and families, but also about the impact on the tribes themselves "43

-$^{^{38}}$ Id. at 43 (quoting Jerome v.
+38 Id. at 43 (quoting Jerome v.
 United States, 318 U.S. 101, 104 (1943) ("We start . . . with the general assumption that 'in the absence of a plain indication to the contrary, . . .
-Congress when it enacts a statute is not making the application of the federal act dependent on state law.").
+Congress when it enacts a statute is not making the application of the federal act dependent on state law.'").